damianhakert/damianhakert.github.io/source/handbook/accounting/index.html.md

 1. Fill the "Deposit to" with "Comerica Checking".
 1. Fill the "Amount Received" with the amount received from the incoming wire.

-### GitLab, Inc. Exercise Stock Options (How to Purchase Vested Shares of Stock Granted)
+## [Exercising Stock Options]<a name="exercise-options"></a>

+To purchase vested shares of granted stock:

-1. Please find your Option Grant Notice sent to you by eShares.
+1. Log in to eShares (it may be helpful to find your Option Grant Notice sent to you by eShares when the grant was first made).
 1. Complete the documentation to "Exercise" and any other requirements outlined in the document.
 1. Your vested shares are X at $0.00 per share.
-1. Write a Check to GitLab, Inc for the amount of shares you want to purchase.
+1. Write a check to GitLab, Inc. for the amount of shares you want to purchase.
 1. Make copies of the Grant Notice and Exercise documentation, and a copy of your check for your records (it is always best to send this type of mail via "returnm receipt" that way you know the recipient has received the important documents).